MyTooliT/Dashboard/C-RIO_Dashboard_en.md

 {0-100%} Setpoint for feed rate

 This parameter is used in the modes "Stop", “Stability reduction”, “Stability 2 Level” and “Direct  output”.
-In “Stability 2 Level” and “Direct output” this value defines the override applied to the machine tool  control system, the moment the ICOtronic system activates the feed rate  adaption of the machine.
+In "Stop", “Stability 2 Level” and “Direct output” this value defines the override applied to the machine tool control system, the moment the ICOtronic system activates the feed rate adaption of the machine.
 In "Stability reduction" this value defines the minimal feed rate override, which is sent to the machine by the ICOtronic system.
 The reduction cannot fall below this value.

 ##### Spindle override

 {0-100%} Setpoint for spindle speed